-Our Emerging Fellows program was created to reward and support those who are researching innovative thinking in signage.
-Our emerging fellows mission is to support researchers from diverse disciplines in conducting research related to the societal benefits of signs & wayfinding.
-We have funded over $100k to our 10+ emerging fellows research in the last 5 years.
+Our Emerging Fellows program was created to encourage and support new scholarship and innovative thinking in all aspects of signage.
+Our mission is to attract researchers from diverse disciplines to examine the societal aspects of signage and wayfinding.
+Since 2017, these Fellowships have provided over $100k to support these scholars.

 Current Emerging Fellows